Cool Tools

 Set

-A simple game in a class by itself.
+Set is a simple game in a class by itself.
 You get a deck of cards with colored symbols.
 These are laid out, face up.
-To play the game you need to organize the symbols into sets of three "un-alikes" -- but they can be grouped in more ways than one.
+To play the game you need to organize the symbols into sets of three “un-alikes” — but they can be grouped in more ways than one.
 Many more ways.
 Everyone else is trying to group them into sets faster than you.
 This game exercises a unique part of your brain that few other activities do.
 Half math, half intuition, all concentration.
-It's fun, loud, fast moving, and very challenging to do well, yet easy enough for small kids to join in meaningfully (that is, do better than you).
-After several years of playing the game, here is what I've observed:
+It’s fun, loud, fast-moving, and very challenging to do well, yet easy enough for small kids to join in meaningfully (that is, do better than you).
+After several years of playing the game, here is what I’ve observed:

 1) It can't be explained; it has to be shown.